Whole Foods calls supplier summit amid Amazon angst

 PIONEER 2.0

-Whole Foods explosive growth faltered after Kroger Co <KR.N>, Walmart <WMT.N> and other retailers started charging less for the many of the natural, organic and niche products that once set Whole Foods apart, giving it the ability to charge premium prices.
+Whole Foods explosive growth faltered after Kroger Co , Walmart and other retailers started charging less for the many of the natural, organic and niche products that once set Whole Foods apart, giving it the ability to charge premium prices.

 Since the restructuring, Whole Foods has replaced or stripped the power of its regional "foragers," who identified and nurtured small brands.
 Without those champions, some of those products are being eliminated to make space for bigger, faster-moving brands.